robertocapuano/CandyBAS/README.md

 ```
 - K$==CHR$(31) in case of down direction: cursor is moved to next row: R=R+1
 - K$==CHR$(30) in case of up direction: cursor is moved to previous row: R=R-1
-- C=Cxor1: alternates position like a chessboard
+- C=Cxor1: produces alternate position of the cursor like a chessboard

 ```
 9 ifK$=F$andc<7thenC=C+2:elseifK$=CHR$(29)andC>1thenC=C-2:elseS=1+31*(Rmod2)